 Sales tax on purchases for resale

-Wholesalers and distributors will require a sales tax number and a completed Virginia Certificate of Exemption to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a completed Virginia Certificate of Exemption (also referred to as a resale certificate or sales tax exemption certificate) to document the items being purchased are for resale.

 If you have questions about the sales tax certificate, the Virginia Department of Taxation has a helpful guide to retail sales and use taxes in Virginia or can be contacted by calling 804-367-8057.